msuard/Elixir-Landing-Page-Backend/README.md

 # SubscriptionBackend

-Backend service for the Novamining ICO landing page.
+Backend service for landing page newsletter subscription.

 To start your Phoenix server on http://localhost:4000 :